 The PING G410 driver is the next in the company’s G400 series.
-Comparing it to last year’s model, the G400 Max, which introduced claims from the company of the highest moment of inertia (MOI) in a PING driver ever.
+Last year’s model, the G400 Max, introduced claims from the company of the highest moment of inertia (MOI) in a PING driver ever.
 This increased MOI resulted in more resistance to twisting, which leads to greater forgiveness for straighter shots.

 The G410 has continued this design, and it has added more customizable weighting to alter the center of gravity.
 The G410 introduces DragonFly technology, which PING claims strengthens the crown, and coupled with a thinner face, results in increased ball velocity.
 They’ve also added trajectory tuning, an adjustable hosel for loft and lie angle and a new counterbalanced shaft technology that transfers more energy into the head at impact.